My Objective is to Help You Achieve Yours

 My main intellectual interests include performance, productivity, systems, work and working (especially knowledge work), management, organizations and, above all else, learning, problem solving, decision making and human behavior.
 I've spent many years developing and refining a problem-solving approach called "Solution Engineering."
 One problem with which I've been wrestling for more than 40 years is the shift to knowledge work and its implications for management, productivity, performance and the knowledge worker.
 I've spent several years refining a model of human behavior and performance called "The Target (GAP-ACT) Model."
 It is based on Perceptual Control Theory (PCT) as articulated by William T. Powers.

-Since retiring from the Navy in 1974, I've worked roughly 25 years as an independent management consultant and another 15 years as an executive.
+Since retiring from the Navy I've worked roughly 25 years as an independent management consultant and another 15 years as a senior manager and executive.